 - Notify the DRC as soon as possible when a class is dropped.
 All loaned CDs, software and equipment must be returned at that time.

-- Complete an Equipment Loan Agreement in writing, and abide by the terms of the contract when specialized adaptive equipment is checked out.
+- Complete an Equipment Loan Agreement in AIM, and abide by the terms of the contract when specialized adaptive equipment is checked out.
 All equipment must be returned within two weeks of the end of the semester.

 - Each semester, return all software and hardware loaned by the DRC by the return date listed on the Equipment Loan Agreement.
 A hold may be placed on the student's TMCC student account until the materials are returned or the replacement cost listed on the loan agreement is paid to Accounting Services.

 - Notify the DRC of any problems as soon as possible.